acm-uic/student-task-manager-sig-mobile-dev/README.md

 ## New Members
 <h1></h1>

->[!IMPORTANT]
+> [!IMPORTANT]
-Key information users need to know to achieve their goal.
+> Key information users need to know to achieve their goal

 Be sure to join the ACM server if you haven't already.
 DM me if you need the link: ani_bytes <- My username